Course Outline

 3

-Appropriateness of ethical and quality considerations, and relevant strategies to address them.
+Appropriateness of ethical and quality considerations, and relevant strategies to address them and appropriate integration of evidence.

 1 3